bob-carpenter/prob-stats/README.md

 #### The original book

-Thsi current draft supersedes the
+This current draft supersedes the
 [original draft](original/README.md), which includes a pre-built pdf.